Propagating Knowledge Updates to LMs Through Distillation: Experimental Setting

 \textbf{MEND} \citep{mend} is a hypernetwork that uses a set of smaller editing networks to make fast, local edits to a model's weights.
 MEND transforms the gradient obtained from traditional fine-tuning using a low-rank approximation.
 We train MEND editors for GPT-Neo using the WikiText-103 dataset, which utilizes generated text as altered output following the configuration used in the original paper.\footnote{MEND is extended by a method called SERAC \citep{mitchell2022memory}.
-However, SERAC uses an external edit table and a ``scope classifier'' network that decides whether a given query is ``within scope'' of any member of the edit table, which does not fit our goal which \emph{deliberately} aim to test the queries out of scope of the definitions. }
+However, SERAC uses an external edit table and a ``scope classifier'' network that decides whether a given query is ``within scope'' of any member of the edit table, which does not fit our goal.
+We \emph{deliberately} aim to test the queries out of scope of the definitions. }

-\textbf{MEMIT} \citep{memit} treat facts as (subject, relation, object) tuples and consider each MLP within an LM as a key-value store.
-These methods use a rank-one modification of the weights of MLPs within a pre-chosen layer (in the case of MEMIT, a set of consecutive pre-chosen layers) to edit the factual representations there.
-By spreading updates across multiple layers, MEMIT extends its predecessor ROME \citep{rome} to be able to edit up to 10,000 facts at a time without sacrificing edit performance.
+\textbf{MEMIT} \citep{memit} treats facts as (subject, relation, object) tuples and considers each MLP within an LM as a key-value store \citep{geva2020transformer}.
+MEMIT extends its predecessor \textbf{ROME} \citep{rome} to be able to edit up to 10,000 facts at a time without sacrificing edit performance.
+Both methods use rank-one modifications to the MLP weights within a pre-chosen transformer layer (in the case of MEMIT, a set of consecutive pre-chosen layers) to edit the factual representations there.

-We format our evaluation data for MEMIT as follows: For a given definition sentence $\mathbf{d}_e$, the subject is the name of the entity $e$, the relation is the part of the sentence before the masked span, and the object is the part of the sentence after the masked span, including the gold span.
+We format the data for MEMIT as follows: For a given definition sentence $\mathbf{d}_e$, the subject is the name of the entity $e$, the relation is the part of the sentence before the masked span, and the object is the part of the sentence after the masked span, including the gold span.
+For details about how masked spans are defined, refer to \citet{Onoe2023KnowledgeInject}.

-\paragraph{Implementation Details} We experimented with a variety of learning rates (from 1e-8 to 1e-4) and numbers of steps (between 1 and 20) across all experiments.
-In particular, we tested learning rates of 1e-8, 5e-8, 1e-7, ...
-1e-4, and in between these intervals on occasion if we found two endpoints to perform well (eg: LR of 1e-5 and LR of 5e-6 both perform well, which may imply an optimum located in between).
-We focus on balancing results between performance and specificity; neither are prioritized if they significantly harm the other.
+\paragraph{Implementation details} We experimented with a variety of learning rates (from 1e-8 to 1e-4) and the numbers of epochs (${K}$) (between 1 and 20) across all experiments using a grid search.
+We focus on balancing results between performance and specificity; neither are prioritized if it significantly harms the other.
+The specific values used can be found in Appendix~\ref{appendix:subsec:hyper}.